EmergenceDeveloper/urgentcare-dental/content/blog/dental-bridge-cost-uk.md

 The comparison everyone wants is bridges versus implants.
 Upfront, bridges cost less: £750 to £2,400 for replacing one tooth compared to [£1,999 per implant](/blog/single-tooth-implant-cost-uk) at UrgentCare Dental.
 That initial savings looks attractive until you factor in longevity and complications.

 Bridges require more maintenance and more repairs during your lifetime.
 They need replacing every ten to fifteen years on average.
 Each replacement involves the same cost as the original bridge, sometimes more if the abutment teeth have deteriorated.
 The neighbouring teeth supporting your bridge are at increased risk for decay because cleaning around crowns is more difficult than cleaning natural teeth.
-If one of those abutment teeth fails from decay or fracture, you don't just lose the bridge—you lose the tooth, and now you're looking at a more complex and expensive restoration.
+If one of those abutment teeth fails from decay or fracture, you don't just lose the bridge: you lose the tooth, and now you're looking at a more complex and expensive restoration.

 Implants involve higher initial costs and a surgical procedure, but they don't rely on neighbouring teeth for support.
 They preserve your natural tooth structure entirely.
 The titanium posts stimulate your jawbone like natural tooth roots, preventing the bone loss that occurs under bridges.
 Implants can last twenty years or more, often for life with proper care, without requiring the maintenance cycle bridges demand.

 The hidden costs of bridge failure compound over decades.
 When an abutment tooth develops decay under a crown, you're facing root canal treatment at £300 to £800, a new crown, potentially a new bridge, and possibly losing the tooth entirely if the damage is severe.
-If you lose an abutment tooth supporting a three-unit bridge, you're now looking at a larger bridge or switching to implants anyway—but now you've also lost bone density in that area from years without a tooth root, potentially requiring [bone grafting](/blog/dental-implant-failure-rates-uk) at £950 or more before implants become possible.
+If you lose an abutment tooth supporting a three-unit bridge, you're now looking at a larger bridge or switching to implants anyway, but now you've also lost bone density in that area from years without a tooth root, potentially requiring [bone grafting](/blog/dental-implant-failure-rates-uk) at £950 or more before implants become possible.

 For single tooth replacement, implants increasingly make economic sense despite higher upfront costs.
 For multiple teeth in a row, implant-supported bridges offer the best of both worlds: the replacement of several teeth without individual implants for each one, anchored to just two or three implant posts rather than grinding down multiple natural teeth.